7 min read

 This has to start at the executive and director level and become a culture of listening, totally ingrained within your organization.
-It’s up to each individual employee to recognize the worthiness of fellow employees.
-They should invest their time and focus on listing to others.
+It's up to each individual employee to recognize the worthiness of fellow employees.
+They should invest their time and focus on listening to others.

 Take the time and effort.
 Usually they'll pay you back multiple times over as they all invest in you, too.

 - Keep the door open and listen to everyone, even if it's their first day.

 - Create opportunities to invite your employees inside.